About the ride

 - A dedicated support vehicle for every Pack

-- Overnight accommodation (on a shared basis) at voco Gold Coast, on Day 7
+- Overnight accommodation (on a shared basis with another rider) at Sea World Resort, on Day 7

 - Great camaraderie and encouragement along the way.